How to Separate Embroidery Floss?

 Even if the threads are twisting or tangling to an extent, try dangling the threads from the needle to the ground a few times.
 It will untangle and un-twist the threads more.
 Therefore, you can get a straight thread to use.

-So, that’s basically all on how to separate embroidery floss.
-Once you have done it for the first time, it’s easy to do it again and again.
+So, once you have done it for the first time, it’s easy to do it again and again.

 Moreover, it will take less time in the future, and you will be super-fast in doing so.
 Trust us; this will make a huge difference in the look of your craftwork.
 Every single thread will be straight and un-twisted.